SAT and NGSS

 Assistant Superintendent of Schools

-Juniors will also be taking the Next Generation Science Standards (NGSS) on April 10th, and if necessary April 11th.
+High School Juniors will take the Next Generation Science Standards (NGSS) on Thursday, March 26, 2020.
+This spring is the second operational year of the NGSS Assessment and students in Grades 5, 8, and 11 are required to participate.
+Student score reports are scheduled to be reported in early fall of 2020.
 The Connecticut State Department of Education (CSDE) adopted the Next Generation Science Standards (NGSS) in November 2015.
-This spring is the first operational year of the NGSS Assessment and students in Grades 5, 8, and 11 are required to participate.
-Student score reports are scheduled to be reported in early fall of 2019.

 For both tests, directions for testing start at the beginning of the school day.
 As always please encourage your child to get a good night’s sleep and to eat a healthy breakfast.
 Below you will find links with more information about the tests.
 These links are also on the DHHS website.